Fudgy Hot Cocoa Cookie Recipe

 - Thick Batter – This cookie batter does end up very thick and sticky!
 Therefore, I’d recommend mixing the dough with a stand mixer fitted with a paddle attachment.
 Whisking the mix by hand or even with a whisk attachment on a stand mixer won’t work!

 - Baking Time – Pay close attention to the cookies when baking!
-They cook quickly and just one extra minute could leave you with a not-so-fudgy center.
+They cook quickly; just one extra minute could leave you with a not-so-fudgy center.
+Cookies without a fudgy center are likely caused by baking for too long.
+If you have a gas oven, I found 8 minutes to be the perfect amount of baking time.
+As for an electric oven, I think 8 to 9 minutes would be sufficient.

 These Hot Chocolate Cookies are best served warm and fresh, allowing you to enjoy the gooey marshmallow!
 However, you can store leftovers in an airtight container at room temperature for up to 5 days.